-Space robots are in all shapes and sizes, they have different functions, they work automatically or by the remote control, and they are under development for the International Space Station.
+Space robots are in all shapes and sizes, they have different functions, they work automatically or by remote control, and they are under development for the International Space Station.

-The sensors provide the information about the robot and its environment, and the controller processes the information from the sensors, the ground control provides the radioed instructions, and it sends appropriate command signals to the actuators which convert the command into actions.
+The sensors provide information about the robot and its environment, and the controller processes the information from the sensors, the ground control provides the radioed instructions, and it sends appropriate command signals to the actuators which convert the command into actions.

-The outer planets such as Saturn, Uranus and Neptune are too distant to reach with the current crewed spaceflight technology, and the telerobotic probes are the only way to explore them.
+The outer planets such as Saturn, Uranus, and Neptune are too distant to reach with the current crewed spaceflight technology, and the telerobotic probes are the only way to explore them.
 Telerobotics Servicer helps the astronauts assemble the Space Station which was growing bigger and more complex with each redesign.

-Robotic spacecraft can collect and report the mission data such as the photographic images, it maintains the spacecraft clock, it can collect and report the spacecraft telemetry data such as the spacecraft health, and it can command sequence storage.
+Robotic spacecraft can collect and report the mission data such as photographic images, it maintains the spacecraft clock, it can collect and report the spacecraft telemetry data such as spacecraft health, and it can command sequence storage.

-Robots in space have the ability to move and they can manipulate objects plus the flexibility to perform any combination of these tasks autonomously or by the remote control.
+Robots in space have the ability to move and they can manipulate objects plus the flexibility to perform any combination of these tasks autonomously or by remote control.